Satin Black, Walnut, Cherry, Hi-Gloss White

 Whenever the pair button's LED turns from white to orange, that means that your source is currently sending it an aptX, or aptX HD signal.

 The HD3 includes a speaker wire with banana plugs on either end, so using them with the speakers should be a simple set up.
 The binding posts on the back of each speaker would need to be screwed down and the plugs would need to be inserted into the center hole (please refer to the picture for reference).
-You would need to make sure that each end matches with the corresponding binding post; for example, if you inserted the red banana plug into the red binding post on one speaker, the same would follow suit for the other speaker.
-The spring style banana plugs provided with the HD3s will need to compress to fit into the posts on the speakers, so some amount of effort will be needed to insert them.
+You would need to make sure that each end matches with the color on the corresponding binding post; for example, if you inserted the red banana plug into the red binding post on one speaker, the same would follow suit for the other speaker.
+The spring style banana plugs provided with the HD3s may look like they won't fit, but they will actually compress to fit into the posts on the speakers, so some amount of effort will be needed to insert them.

-The HD3s do include detachable magnetic grills.
+The HD3 speakers do include detachable magnetic grills.
 The grills have thin rubber pads to prevent marks or damage to the finish or the cabinet, so your HD3s will keep looking great even if you like to remove / replace them frequently!